HaimengBai/431slides/class_04/README.md

 7. I also can't recommend [PhD Comics](http://phdcomics.com/comics/archive.php?comicid=1531) and [XKCD](https://xkcd.com/1179/) enough.

+8. As you roll along, remember that learning R is a process.
+Heed the [wisdom of Dan Quintana](https://twitter.com/dsquintana/status/904728820904845312), and especially that of [Steve Klabnik as tweeted by Glitch](https://twitter.com/glitch/status/869932324238094336).

 ## Announcements after class:

 8. On Tuesday, we'll do more with the NHANES example in the [Course Notes](https://thomaselove.github.io/431notes/), sections 4-6.